🇨🇦 FLUSTER is proudly a 100% Canadian small business based in Vancouver, BC 🇨🇦

 Since we created FLUSTER, we’ve been amazed by all the creative uses people have found for it out in the world.
 We’ve heard from educators, HR professionals, therapists, and more, who all have ideas about how FLUSTER can help them in their professions.
 So we’ve taken the ideas we’ve heard or seen in action, as well as some of our own, and put together these ways that you can use FLUSTER outside of the usual social environments.

-2. This gives you the number of “clusters” where small groups will gather
+1. Divide the number of people in your group by four.
+This is the number of "clusters" where small groups will gather.

-3. Use chairs or other objects as the gathering point for each cluster and put three questions at each (try a !, !! and !!! question)
+2. Use chairs, tables, or other objects to create gathering points for each cluster, and put three questions at each one (try a !, !!, and !!!).

-4. Make a list with the names of all the people in the group and print a copy for each person
+3. Make a list with the names of all the people in the group and print a copy for each person.

-2. People will introduce themselves, check the people they met off their list, and then use the cards at their table to start a conversation
+2. Everyone introduces themselves, checks the people in their cluster off their sheet, and uses the cards at their cluster to prompt conversation.

-3. Every 5 minutes a facilitator will signal to the groups that it’s time to switch clusters
+3. After five minutes, a facilitator will signal to the groups that it's time to switch clusters.

-4. Everyone will seek out a new cluster with new people
+4. Everyone finds a new cluster with as many new people as possible.

-5. Repeat for as long as you like, or until someone has checked all the names off their sheet
+5. Repeat for as long as you like, or until someone has checked every name off their sheet.

 At a team-building event or connecting with new people?
 Challenge yourselves to find how much you have in common!